Sean-Fuhrman/seanfuhrman.com/blog-posts/Reading-List.md

-# My Reading List
+# My Book List

-(*) indicates a <ins>must read</ins>.
+## Must Reads

+These must reads I feel have had a significant impact on my life:

-1. The Alchemist by Paulo Coelho (*)
+1. The Alchemist by Paulo Coelho

-    A great book that ties in religion and spirituality into a personal journy.
-While I'm not religious, it can resonate with many different spiritual beliefs.
-It is an inspiring book.

-2. Tomorrow, and Tomorrow, and Tomorrow by Gabrielle Zevin(*)

-    I loved the characters in this book yet hated how they acted.
-A very entertaining read with characters that are fun to analyze.
+2. The Subtle Art of Not Giving a F*ck by Mark Manson

+## Amazing Reads

+These are some amazing reads that I highly recommend:

-3. Remarkebly Bright Creatures by Shelby Van Pelt
+1. Remarkably Bright Creatures by Shelby Van Pelt

-   Made me not want to eat octopus ever again.

-4. Meditations for Mortals by Oliver Burkeman

-   I did not finish reading this book, but it has an interesting perspective on how to deal with human limitations.
-It is a philosophy for life that could help people.

-5. The Name of the Wind by Patrick Rothfuss
+2. The Name of the Wind by Patrick Rothfuss

-    I could not put this book down once I started.
-An engaging fantasy tale that has a hogwarts-like school with more adult themes.
+3. Tomorrow, and Tomorrow, and Tomorrow by Gabrielle Zevin

+## Other Notable Reads
+These are other notable reads that I have enjoyed:

+1. Red Rising by Pierce Brown [ I've read the first three books in the series ]
+2. Meditations for Mortals by Oliver Burkeman
+3. Abundance by Ezra Klein and Derek Thompson